Where Flowers Speak, Friendship Grows

 - Close the lid and press firmly to ensure the stamp adheres to the lid.

-- Double-check that it is secure because the technique to create the card requires a lot of repeat stamping.
+- Double-check that it is secure because the technique to create the card requires a lot of repeated stamping.

-- Choose a section of the stamp that feels comfortable to work with and use the Tombow marker to color only that portion of the stamp.
+- Choose a section of the stamp that feels comfortable to work with and use the Altenew Artistry marker to color only that portion of the stamp.

 - Work with light, even strokes, making sure to only get the pigment on the raised section of the stamp.